 Piston Side Thrust

 During the power stroke, the force of combustion on the piston's dome and the connecting rod angle force the piston's thrust side against the cylinder wall.
-As a result, this cylinder area takes more wear than the other areas; the thrust side of the piston travels on the thrust side of the engine.
+As a result, this cylinder area takes more wear than the other areas; the piston's thrust side affects the engine's thrust side.

 Major Thrust Side

 The major thrust side of the piston is forced against the wall on the power stroke.
 This site takes the most abuse and is widely considered the thrust side of the piston.
 The other side, the minor thrust side, experiences force during the combustion stroke, but with much less pressure.

 Because this is considered a high-friction area, manufacturers install lighter slipper pistons with low-friction coatings to increase performance.
 In addition, they can be symmetrical or asymmetrical.
 The skirts of a symmetrical piston are equal on both sides.